Maps: Paris map, south suburban map,

 the expressway.
 The path makes a U-turn to the right to climb up

 a hill, before curving back to the south.
+Stay along the right side of the park.
 Approximately 14 kilometers (8.4 mi)

 from the Montparnasse railroad station and 3 km (1.8 mi) from Avenue Leclerc, the bike trail arrives